Nitrokey/nitrokey-documentation/source/components/software/nk-app2/getting-started.rst

 .. figure:: ./images/app-version.png

-if no updates are available, the button will display “App is up to date.”
+If no updates are available, the button will display “App is up to date.”

 Log File
 ********